EU General Data Protection Regulation (GDPR)

-Iowa Lakes Community College is dedicated to protecting prospective students, students, alumni, and faculty and staff’s personal information.
+Iowa Lakes Community College is dedicated to protecting the personal information of prospective students, students, alumni, faculty, and staff.
 According to the GDPR, personal data is any data that can identify a person.
-The personal identifiers can be direct personal identifiers or indirect personal identifiers such as name, student ID, student photo, gender, race, personal or student email address, banking information, or medical information as well as “online identifiers provided by their devices, applications, tools and protocols” such as IP addresses and cookies. opens in a new windowLearn more at http://data.consilium.europa.eu/doc/document/ST-5419-2016-INIT/en/pdf.
+The personal identifiers can be direct personal identifiers or indirect personal identifiers such as name, student ID, student photo, gender, race, personal or student email address, banking information, or medical information as well as “online identifiers provided by their devices, applications, tools and protocols” such as IP addresses and cookies.
+Learn more at http://data.consilium.europa.eu/doc/document/ST-5419-2016-INIT/en/pdf.

 Iowa Lakes Community College collects, processes, records, stores, and disseminates a person’s personal data for the specific and legitimate purpose of performing college functions, processes, reporting, and compliance of legal obligations.

-EU Data Subjects must give consent to data collection.
-“Consent should be given by a clear affirmative act establishing a freely given, specific, informed and unambiguous indication of the data subject’s agreement to the processing of personal data relating to him or her, such as by a written statement, including by electronic means, or an oral statement.” opens in a new windowRead this document at http://data.consilium.europa.eu/doc/document/ST-5419-2016-INIT/en/pdf.
+"Consent should be given by a clear affirmative act establishing a freely given, specific, informed, and unambiguous indication of the data subject's agreement to the processing of personal data relating to him or her, such as by a written statement, including by electronic means, or an oral statement.”
+Read this document at http://data.consilium.europa.eu/doc/document/ST-5419-2016-INIT/en/pdf.

-EU Data Subjects will be asked by Iowa Lakes Community College to consent to the following statement.
-Consenting to this statement allows Iowa Lakes to collect your personal data for legitimate college purposes in regards to your status as a prospective student, student, or alumni, supporter, or stakeholder of the college.
+Iowa Lakes Community College will ask EU Data Subjects to consent to the following statement.
+Consenting to this statement allows Iowa Lakes to collect your data regarding your status as a prospective student, student, alumni, supporter, or stakeholder of the college for legitimate college purposes.

-I agree that by submitting an application to Iowa Lakes Community College, I give consent to Iowa Lakes to store and use personal and academic and/or employment related information for all recruitment and academic records-related activities.
+I agree that by applying to Iowa Lakes Community College, I give consent to Iowa Lakes to store and use personal, academic and/or employment-related information for all recruitment and academic records-related activities.
 I also agree to allow Iowa Lakes to use multiple forms of communication for the purpose of recruitment and academic-related information during my academic career.
-I understand that if I do not agree to this statement I cannot be admitted to Iowa Lakes.
+I understand that I cannot be admitted to Iowa Lakes if I do not agree with this statement.

 Iowa Lakes Community College will not share your personal information with third parties except as required by law, as necessary to protect the college’s interests, and with vendors contracted by the college who have agreed to keep this information confidential.